sjdobesh/pngz/readme.md

 on windows you can find the download [here](https://gnuwin32.sourceforge.net/packages/libpng.htm), or use [wsl](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## usage
-compiles a static and shared library in `./lib`. the shared library and header are copied to `/usr/local/lib` and `/usr/local/bin`.
+the install script compiles a static and shared library into `./lib`. the shared library and header are copied to `/usr/local/lib` and `/usr/local/bin`.

 ```
 git clone https://sjdobesh.github/pngz.git